manish-nehra/MariaDB_Docker_Container/README.md

 # MariaDB_Docker_Container
 This project is a demonstration of how docker works.
-It's actually composed of 3 sets of services:

  - MariaDB, Phpmyadmin, Adminer